Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 <a name="cl"></a>
 # 3.1.3.
 Clustering

-since there is a large variation in the price of houses located in differeny areas, we try to combine the locations with similar average price per area, to be able to fit a model tothose three different groups.
+since there is a large variation in the price of houses located in different areas, we try to combine the locations with similar average price per area, to be able to fit a model to each three different groups seperatly to get a more accurate outcome.
 So:
 * Cluster 1 represents the zipcodes with low average price.
 * Cluster 2 represents the zipcodes with medium average price.